 The poet Stanley Kunitz called her poetry "luminous, intense, and eloquent, rooted in an abundant inner life."
 He selected her for a Lavan Younger Poets Award from the Academy of American Poets in 1988.

 Her other awards include grants from the John Simon Guggenheim Foundation, the Bunting Institute, and the National Endowment for the Arts.
 She has taught at Tufts University and Dartmouth College, among others.
-Currently she teaches at Sarah Lawrence College, New York University, and Columbia University.
+In 2018, she was elected a Chancellor of the Academy of American Poets.
+Currently she teaches at New York University and Sarah Lawrence College.
 She lives in New York City with her daughter.